sergiy79/codecombat/Dev-Setup:-Vagrant.md

 ## Updating the MongoDB database

-** NOTE ** This section refers to features that are not yet merged into the master branch.

 The first time `vagrant up` is run, it runs a provisioning script that installs dependencies.
 This script then runs `fillMongo.sh`, which downloads the latest [database dump](http://analytics.codecombat.com:8080/dump.tar.gz) and installs it into MongoDB.

 To update the database to the latest version, there is an update script in `scripts/vagrant`.
 However, note that this update script drops the existing contents of the MongoDB database.
 If you wish to save user and achievement data, first run the backup script, which will make a copy of these MongoDB collections.
 The update script will look for this backup and load it into MongoDB after loading the latest dump of the production database.